Healthy Homes Assessment Petone

 Home Assessments Petone for Rental Properties

-There are a myriad of concerns to be able to examine during a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+There are numerous concerns to check when conducting an home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
 Some examples include:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today to book your rental property home evaluation.
+The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
+For professional advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties